RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 You can create 1 file per worker node or just add multiple worker nodes into one file.
 The example below show the configuration of 2 workers nodes.

-**IMPORTANT:** Ensure you use the correct device name, in our case 'ens5'.
+**IMPORTANT:** Ensure you use the correct device name, in my example it is 'ens5', but check in your environment.
 Set the correct IP address and prefix.

 **IMPORTANT:** All nodes that can run worload pods must have VLAN attached to them and have an individual IP setup in this VLAN